wjassim/WARP-Q/README.md

 https://github.com/WissamJassim/WARP-Q.git

 WARP-Q (Quality Prediction For Generative Neural Speech Codecs) is an objective, full-reference metric for perceived speech quality.
 It uses a subsequence dynamic time warping (SDTW) algorithm as a similarity between a reference (original) and a test (degraded) speech signal to produce a raw quality score.
+It is designed to predict quality scores for speech signals processed by low bit rate speech coders.

 # General Description